19balazs86/PlayingWithGenericHost/README.md

 # Playing with GenericHost

-This small .NET Core application is an example for using the GenericHost in a console application and running background task as a Windows Service.
+This console application is an example of using the GenericHost as known WorkerService (from .NET Core 3).
+Running background task as a Windows Service.
-Note: if you use docker, you can run it without the windows service stuff.

 #### What is the HostBulder?